MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-01-20-continuous-delivery-with-ibm-bluemix-devops-services.md

 * Provide the Target, Organization and Space of your Bluemix account to which the container has to be deployed
 * Choose the deployment strategy (‘red_black’ if you want to re-route the IP address or route to the new container on successful deployment. ‘clean’ if you want to remove the older container before deploying the new container)
 * Provide the name of the container
+* Provide the port numbers:
-* Provide the ports 9080,9443 in the PORT field
+    - Provide 9080,9443 in the PORT field if you are deploying a stand alone container
+    - Provide 9080 in the PORT field if you are deploying a scalable container group
+* Optional deploy arguments:
+    - Mandatory for scalable container groups: Add the entry *--env MFPF_CLUSTER_MODE=Farm* in the Optional deploy arguments field
 * Deployer script

-* If you want the container to be run as a stand alone container, there are no changes required to the script
+    - If you want the container to be run as a stand alone container, there are no changes required to the script
-* If you want the container to be run as a scalable group, comment out the line ‘/bin/bash deployscripts/deploycontainer.sh’ and uncomment the line ‘/bin/bash deployscripts/deploygroup.sh’
+    - If you want the container to be run as a scalable group, comment out the line ‘/bin/bash deployscripts/deploycontainer.sh’ and uncomment the line ‘/bin/bash deployscripts/deploygroup.sh’
 * Set the environment properties by clicking on the **ENVIRONMENT PROPERTIES** (when no such properties are set, the default values for the properties are considered)
 * Refer within the comments section within the Deployer script for the properties applicable for stand alone container / scalable container group
 * Click on **SAVE**